tescobaritto/HTB-walkthroughs/README.md

 # HTB-walkthroughs
 Hi, I'm hacking and writing walkthroughs to consolidate my knowledge and improve my writing skills.
-If you'd like, you can look through my writeups and learn something, or contact me if you find any errors.
+If you'd like, you can look through my writeups and learn something, or contact me if you find any errors or just want to chat/pwn boxes together.
 My Discord is below:
 ```
 escomoes
 ```